How My Favorite New Artist Ended Up Performing in My Backyard

 Visions of the movie, 'Project X' were dancing around in my head.
 Google the movie and you'll understand if you're not familiar.
 Instead, we quietly spread the word and ultimately ended up with about 65 people in our back yard.
 The weather was perfect and the crowd was trusting me that this artist was indeed, something special, and boy was she.

 It was awesome!
 Selkii along with her newfound band mates, Gerken and bassist Nash Robb of The Old Main, were actually performing in our back yard.
 They had never performed together until this weekend and they were completely in sync.
-In fact, you would have thought they had played together for years as the trio performed several covers and all of Selkii's new originals.
+In fact, you would have thought they had played together for years as the trio performed several covers and Selkii's looping technique.

 "Keep your eye on this artist.
 She is something special," Gerken said in between sets.
 "You just get the feeling that there's something uniquely different about her."